 Learn more about this holiday rental at the owner's website

 - This house is ideal for sharing because of the separate relaxation/entertainment areas on separate floors.
 Families travelling with teenagers will enjoy the day room with entertainment center convenient to the kitchen/dining area.
 The middle floor bedroom also has its own comfortable and private sitting area.
 The handsome top floor sitting room opens through French doors onto the terrace and is ideal for grilling and entertaining or as a gathering space for the larger group.
 Although the weather in Provence is usually ideal for vacation, this sheltered terrace allows guests to enjoy outdoor dining and lovely views on days when it might be very warm in the sun or on the occasional day when the mistral blows or showers fall.
 One can enjoy reading, sketching or painting here at any time of day, or an evening glass of wine by candlelight.
 Outside: A shaded terrace is cut into the stone facade of the house and faces east with fine views of the clay rooftops, vine-covered hillsides, the neighbouring village of Seguret and the dramatic limestone ridges of the Dentelles de Montmirail.
 A round table & chairs invite "al fresco" dining and a gas grill is provided.
 For relaxing, there is an antique iron daybed with cushions in cheerful Provencal print fabrics.
 This terrace provides shelter from the hot mid-day sun, as well as protection from winds or occasional rain, enabling guests to spend even more time enjoying the views.
 Just a short walk away near is a village playground and boules courts.
 In the house you will find sets of boules de petanque and rules for play for beginners!
 We are able to provide a private one-car garage for use by guests who stay during busy village summer festivals like the "Journees du Livre" and the 5-day annual Fete Votive.
 Utility Room: The laundry area has a washing machine and condensing dryer, utility sink, cleaning supplies, as well as an iron and ironing board.
 Cleaning / Towels / Linen / Maid service: Linens and towels are included.
 Spare linens will be provided for stays of two weeks or longer.
 End of rental cleaning is included in the price.
 Other: Next to the day room is a work space with a large oak table perfect for games and puzzles or for arranging gear for a hike or bike ride.
-Cookbooks and books on French culture, history, language and travel are provided, as well as recreational fiction
+Cookbooks and books on French culture, language and travel are provided, as well as recreational fiction